Executive Search

 The AI Implementation

-Jennifer configured Claude Code to monitor hiring signals in her target market: technology companies with $10M-$100M revenue experiencing leadership changes, growth initiatives, or strategic transitions.
-The system tracked news, funding announcements, leadership departures, and board changes.
+Configure Claude Code to monitor hiring signals in the target market: technology companies with $10M–$100M revenue experiencing leadership changes, growth initiatives, or strategic transitions.
+Track news, funding announcements, leadership departures, and board changes.

-Months 1-3: System calibration and initial testing.
-Claude Code identified 150+ companies with potential executive hiring needs.
-Jennifer focused on educational outreach — sharing insights about leadership scaling rather than pitching search services.
-Initial response rates were 15-20%.
+Months 1–3: System calibration and initial testing.
+Claude Code can surface well over a hundred companies with potential executive hiring needs in the first quarter.
+Lead with educational outreach — sharing insights about leadership scaling rather than pitching search services.
+Expect modest but above-average response rates to start.

-Months 4-6: Jennifer refined the targeting to focus on higher-probability prospects: companies that had just secured funding, announced major initiatives, or experienced leadership departures.
-She also began creating content about technology leadership trends.
+Months 4–6: Tighten targeting to higher-probability prospects: companies that have just secured funding, announced major initiatives, or experienced leadership departures.
+Add content creation about technology leadership trends.

-Month 7: A LinkedIn article about "leadership gaps in scaling technology companies" generated significant engagement and led to 12 direct inquiries.
-Jennifer realized business leaders wanted practical guidance about building executive teams, not just recruiting support when they had open positions.
+Month 7: A thoughtful LinkedIn article about "leadership gaps in scaling technology companies" can generate meaningful engagement and inbound inquiries.
+The realization most consultants reach at this stage: business leaders want practical guidance about building executive teams, not a recruiting pitch when they have an open role.

-She doubled down on educational content, using Claude Code to transform her search experiences into industry insights about technology leadership challenges, hiring patterns, and organizational structure decisions.
+Double down on educational content, using Claude Code to transform search experiences into industry insights about technology leadership challenges, hiring patterns, and organizational structure decisions.

-"The AI doesn't replace relationship building," Jennifer notes.
-"But it tells me exactly who to build relationships with and gives me intelligent reasons to start conversations.
-I spend my time on qualified prospects instead of hoping random networking will generate leads."
+AI doesn't replace relationship building in search.
+It tells you who to build relationships with and gives you intelligent reasons to start conversations, so your time goes to qualified prospects instead of hoping networking generates leads.

 Weekly AI-Powered Executive Search Growth System

-Here's Jennifer's exact weekly workflow for maintaining a robust pipeline while executing search assignments.
-Total time investment: 6 hours per week, structured to maximize relationship building efficiency.
+Here's a weekly workflow designed to maintain a robust pipeline while executing search assignments.
+Total time investment: ~6 hours per week, structured to maximize relationship-building efficiency.

 Monday: Opportunity Intelligence & Targeting (90 minutes)